 bundle install

-This will copy and run migrations for spree_multi_tenant gem.
+This will copy and run migrations for spree_enterprise and spree_multi_tenant gems.